dwMilo/game-websites/README.md

-``this respiratory  is where we base this respiratory  off of game websites for school this respiratory was made by me and one of my friends``
+``this respiratory  is where we base this respiratory  off of game websites for school``

   https://my.dingshun.org/algebra